risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Localization.md

 ## .language File Format

 `strings` determines the default translation, or the translation that the game falls back on if no other translation is specified.
-Other languages are specified using the first two letters of that languages name (French -> fr | English -> en), and a list of all supported languages can be found in the `Risk of Rain 2\Risk of Rain 2_Data\StreamingAssets\Language` folder.
+Language identifiers are specified using the first two letters of that languages name (French -> fr | English -> en) and the capitalization does not matter so long as the correct id is used.
+A list of all supported languages can be found in the `Risk of Rain 2\Risk of Rain 2_Data\StreamingAssets\Language` folder.

 Example:
 ```json